 Maximum seating capacity of Philips Arena (approximate):

-Philips Arena’s vertical suite design featuring all 92 luxury suites “stacked” in opera house style brought the upper rows of seats 20 feet closer to the floor than any venue built in decades.
-This design – with input from R.E.M.’s Michael Mills – has proven to be a hit both with concert performers and their audiences.
+Philips Arena's vertical suite design featuring all 92 business suites "stacked" in opera house style brought the upper rows of seats 20 feet closer to the floor than any venue built in decades.
+This design – with input from R.E.M.'s Michael Mills – has proven to be a hit both with concert performers and their audiences.
+An additional 14 private suites are located courtside, and there are five party suites and four hospitality suites that are rented on a per-event basis.

 Philips Arena meets all standards for accessibility by persons with disabilities.
 Disabled seating areas are accessible by wheelchairs and provide views of the arena floor equal to the sightlines for standing spectators.
 Click here for an up-to-date schedule of events at Philips Arena.